 We are ready to start afresh with new beginnings, and eliminate bad habits.

-The top six New Year's Resolutions, according to Nielsen in 2015, include:
+The top six New Year’s Resolutions, according to Nielsen, include:

 - to stay fit and healthy

 - spend more time with family and friends

 Money can be tied to each of those resolutions.
 How?
 We cannot get through a day that doesn’t revolve around money.

 So, how can you stick to your New Year’s Resolutions?
 It is possible!

 Follow these four steps to focus on New Year’s Resolutions and then, make them a habit.

 The first step to stick to your New Year’s Resolutions is to have reasonable expectations.

 For example, if you have 3 kids under 3 and want an hour of quiet time every day.
 You might be setting yourself up for failure.
 Modify it to 2-3 days a week with an hour of quiet time.

 When it comes to money, you may want to save more money.